sams4566/football-news/README.md

   - Ensure users that aren’t logged in cannot edit, add or delete any of the information - including accessing the administration page.
   - Make sure both the upvote and downvote buttons work on all pages.
   - Check that pagination works correctly on all pages.
-  - Make sure comments are appearing correctly alongside a ‘More Comments’ that allows users to see more comments.
+  - Make sure comments are appearing correctly alongside a ‘More Comments’ button that allows users to see more comments.
   - Ensure admin users can approve Articles and Categories
   - Ensure users can easily login and logout without errors.
   - Check messages appear below the nav bar such as letting the user know their article is awaiting approval.